-3-year global coral bleaching event over, but still bad
+3-year global coral bleaching event easing, but still bad

 - UW professor got it right on Trump.
 So why is he being ignored? | Danny Westneat

+“This is really good news,” Baum said.
+“We’ve been totally focused on coming out of the carnage of the 2015-2016 El Nino.”

+While conditions are improving, it’s too early to celebrate, said Eakin, adding that the world may be at a new normal where reefs are barely able to survive during good conditions.

-Eakin says coral have difficulty surviving water heated by climate change with a natural El Nino nudging conditions over the edge.
+Eakin said coral have difficulty surviving water already getting warmer by man-made climate change.
+Extra heating of the water from a natural El Nino nudges coral conditions over the edge.

+About one billion people use coral reefs for fisheries or tourism.
+Scientists have said that coral reefs are one of the first and most prominent indicators of global warming.

+“I don’t see how they can take one more hit at this point,” Baum said.
+“They need a reprieve.”